UoW-CPC/rabbda-earthquakes-realtime/README.md

 The steps to store these data to HDFS are the following:
  1. Request the data from the Rest API.
- 2. Pre-process the data to remove headers and format date and time of the earthquakes.
+ 2. Pre-process the data to remove headers and format earthquakes date and time.
  3. Save the data temporary to the host machine.
  4. Upload the data to HDFS.